victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 ### Li & Fung

+As the leading supply chain solutions partner for brands and retailers, Li & Fung is committed to building the supply chain of the future.

 #### Data Science Manager, Global Supply Chain Analytics (Hong Kong, China, 2019-Present)

 - Responsible for improving the efficiency of Li & Fung’s global supply chain by deploying self-service data science tools.